MauricePasternak/pathlib-js/docs/Copy-Move-Delete-Chmod.md

 - Parameters:

   - `dst` -- `string | Path` -- The filepath destination.
+Note that if the filepath being moved is a file, it itself will be moved.
+If, instead the filepath is a folder, then its contents will be moved to the indicated destination.
+  - `options` -- `Object` -- An object with the following properties:
     - `overwrite` -- `boolean` -- Whether to overwrite any existing filepaths during the operation.
+Defaults to `false`.
+    - `interpRelativeSource` -- `"cwd" | "path"` -- The interpretation to take when a relative path is provided:
+      - If `"cwd"` **(default)**, relative filepaths will be resolved according to the current working directory of the process calling this method.
+      - If `"path`", relative filepaths will be resolved according to the underlying filepath calling this method.

 - Returns:
   - `Path` - The destination filepath is returned as a Path instance if the operation was successful.